 Note: make sure the writing on the flanges is facing the same direction.

 Installing Wall Mounted Hook

-Using a level and measuring tape I marked the wall with very light pencil the placement for the hook board.
+Using a level and measuring tape, I marked the wall with a very light pencil the hook board’s placement.

-Using a drill I installed with a nail on either side of the hook board to attach to the wall.
+Using a drill, I installed a nail on either side of the hook board to attach to the wall.

 The command center keeps the family organized.
-You can create a command center with items you already have and maybe a few additional items to make it special.
+You can create a command center with items you already have and maybe a few other things to make it unique.